 - For car rental quotes and booking information click here.

 - For private transfers from Dubai Airport to your hotel find out more here.
-We have also included details on shuttle transfers to Abu Dhabi.

 For most countries, a visa on arrival that is valid for 30 days is obtainable at the airport on arrival.

 Please check this link for further information before you plan your travels.

 There are 5 areas to stay in Dubai depending on the type of traveller you are and what you would like to do.

 - For families, the best area to stay is the Jumeirah Beach area.

 - For couples, the Palm Island area is recommended.

 - For nightlife, Bur Dubai has it all.
 The largest Mall in the world is located in Bur Dubai – the Dubai Mall.

 - Dubai Marina is central for all tourist activities.